now-examples/basics/hugo/README.md

 # Hugo Example

-This directory is a brief example of a [Hugo](https://gohugo.io/) site that can be deployed to ZEIT Now with zero configuration.
+This directory is a brief example of a [Hugo](https://gohugo.io/) app that can be deployed to ZEIT Now with zero configuration.

 ## Initializing this Example